bitranox/fingerprint/README.rst

 Installation
 ------------
-no installation required, just use the .exe files from `Releases <https://github.com/bitranox/fingerprint/releases>`_
+no installation required, just use the fp.exe file from `Releases <https://github.com/bitranox/fingerprint/releases>`_

 Requirements
 ---------------
 following Packets will be installed / needed (when using .py files):

+click

 python-registry